Mulberries are large trees with ornamental appeal. They produce abundant small fruits rather like blackberries.

 Mulberries are slow-growing and can be grown in large pots or planters for a decade or more, although trees grown this way may eventually need to be planted in open ground.

-There is a long tradition of growing black mulberry trees in the UK, especially in the London area.
-In the early 17th century King James 1st actively encouraged the planting of black mulberry trees in London in an effort to start an English silk industry - although as previously noted, black mulberries are not suitable for silkworms.
-There is some debate as to whether King James and his advisors knew that sikworms preferred to eat the leaves of the white mulberry species, but either through ignorance or because they found that white mulberries were not suited to the English climate (which was much colder then than it is now) the vast majority of mulberry trees planted at this time were the black mulberry species.
-As a result silk production never took off in London, but left a legacy of black mulberry trees throughout the capital, and since these are long-lived trees many stil survive.
-For more details of mulberry trees in London, see this article on the Spitalfields blog.
+There is a long tradition of growing mulberry trees in the UK, especially in the London area.
+In the early 17th century King James 1st actively encouraged the planting of mulberry trees in London in an effort to start an English silk industry.
+There is some debate as to whether King James and his advisors knew that sikworms preferred to eat the leaves of the White Mulberry species, but either through ignorance or because they found that White Mulberries were not suited to the English climate (which was much colder then than it is now) the vast majority of mulberry trees planted at this time were the Black Mulberry species.
+Silk production never took off in London, but left a legacy of Black Mulberry trees throughout the capital, and since these are long-lived trees many stil survive.
+For more details of Mulberry trees in London, see this article on the Spitalfields blog.